 In NSW, private water businesses have entered the market under the Water Industry Competition Act to provide and sell recycled water services and on-sell ‘wholesale’ water and wastewater services they purchase from public water utilities such as Sydney Water and Hunter Water.

-As part of this review, IPART did not set a price for the ‘wholesale’ water and sewerage services Sydney Water or Hunter Water provides to privately owned on-sellers who operate recycled water plants.
+As part of this review, IPART did not set a price for the ‘wholesale’ water and wastewater services Sydney Water or Hunter Water provides to privately owned on-sellers who operate recycled water plants.
 Rather, Sydney Water or Hunter Water and the private water businesses can negotiate prices that best reflect the costs and benefits of each scheme.
 IPART will only set a price if the parties can't reach agreement and one of them asks us to determine prices via a scheme-specific review.

 If we were asked to set Sydney Water’s (or Hunter Water’s) wholesale prices to an on-seller with a recycled water plant, we would discount prices to reflect the net benefits that the recycling scheme provides to Sydney Water’s broader customer base (for example, if it reduced the need for Sydney Water to invest in sewage treatment).
 We would also ensure the wholesale services provided to the on-seller are priced in a way that does not unreasonably add to the prices paid by Sydney Water’s other customers.